 - Follow our instructions for bathing and eating

-We’ll make sure you have these instructions in advance so you can plan accordingly.
-There isn’t too much prep, but we do want to make sure that your body is ready for it and that you have everything planned.
+We will make sure you have these instructions in advance so you can plan accordingly.
+There is not too much prep, but we do want to make sure that your body is ready for it and that you have everything planned.
 Preparation is the best way to go into this experience confidently!
-We of course will be here as support in this time, making sure nothing is ambiguous or unanswered as you get ready for this rejuvenating procedure.
+We of course will be here as support in this time, making sure nothing is ambiguous or unanswered as you get ready for this rejuvenating eye procedure.

-The duration of the actual procedure itself varies slightly depending on whether any other procedures are being combined with the blepharoplasty, as well as whether both upper and lower eyelid surgery will be completed.
+The duration of the actual procedure itself varies slightly depending on whether any other procedures in Austin & San Antonio are being combined with the blepharoplasty, as well as whether both upper and lower eyelid surgery will be completed.
 Typical procedures take 1-2 hours to complete, but you should plan to be at the surgical facial for several hours, and the rest of your day must be clear to go home and relax.

 How Common is Eyelid Surgery?